July 2008 Edition

 they were built," he adds.

-"Each robot cell can run 10 different parts, and
+"Each robot cell can run 10 different parts, and we have 10

-can change over to, as needed."
+over to, as needed."

 Changeover requires less than five minutes.